-Each Strategy has chosen to be a PIE.
-Under the PIE rules, we will calculate the tax due on your investment in a Strategy each quarter based on your Prescribed Investor Rate (PIR) and pay this tax to Inland Revenue on your behalf.
+Each Portfolio has chosen to be a PIE.
+Under the PIE rules, we will calculate the tax due on your investment in a Portfolio each quarter based on your Prescribed Investor Rate (PIR), and unless you have chosen a PIR of 0% (or if we have treated you as having a PIR of 0%), we will pay this tax to Inland Revenue on your behalf.

-If you are due a tax refund, we will use it to buy more units in the Strategy for you as long as you are still invested in the Strategy when we receive the refund from Inland Revenue.
-If you are no longer invested in the Strategy, we will pay the refund to you.
+If you are due a tax refund, we will use it to buy more units in the Portfolio for you, as long as you are still invested in the Portfolio when we receive the refund from Inland Revenue.
+If you are no longer invested in the Portfolio, we will pay the refund to you.
+If you have a PIR of 0%, we will tell you your share of the income of the Portfolio, but you will be responsible for your own tax.